Graduate Programs

 Master's Programs

-Each counseling track has a unique curriculum complete with multiple field experiences designed to best prepare students for work with their intended population.
+Each counseling track has a 60 credit hour unique curriculum complete with multiple field experiences designed to best prepare students for work with their intended populations.
 The program also offers a double major where students can elect to complete the degree requirements for two counseling tracks.
+All master's programs are in-person programs.

 Doctoral Program

-The Doctor of Philosophy in Rehabilitation Counseling and Rehabilitation Counselor Education is designed to prepare culturally competent students to work as counselor educators, researchers, clinicians, and supervisors in academic and non-academic settings.
-In addition to establishing a core foundation in counselor education and supervision, emphasis is provided in the area of cultural diversity and social justice.
-Program graduates have assumed professional roles as faculty, senior administrators
+The Doctor of Philosophy in Counselor Education and Supervision is designed to prepare students to work as counselor educators, researchers, clinicians, and supervisors in academic and non-academic settings.
+In addition to establishing a core foundation in counselor education and supervision, there is a strong emphasis on research.
+Program graduates have assumed professional roles as faculty, senior administrators, supervisors, and counselors in various settings.

 Learning Objectives

-- To equip students with unique counseling and research skills to provide effective rehabilitation counseling, education, and research within a cultural context.
+• To equip students with unique counseling and research skills to provide effective counseling, supervision, leadership, teaching, and research;

-- To equip students with knowledge, skills, and experience, to increase the body of research addressing diversity, social justice, and disability issues.
+• To equip students with knowledge, skills, and experience and increase the body of research in counselor education; &

-- To prepare students to address professional issues and become leaders and research in rehabilitation counselor education and disability research in rehabilitation counselor education and disability research through professional associations, publications, and professional development.
+• To prepare students to address professional issues and become leaders in counselor education through professional associations, publications, and professional development.